-Please contact me for more information or for follow-up appointments if you have questions about using any of the Oviatt Library's resources.
+Please contact me for more information or for follow-up appointments if you have questions about using any of the University Library's resources.
 My email is firstname.lastname@example.org.

 From publisher's website: "This in-depth encyclopedic collection of articles defines the current state of Deaf Studies at an international level.
 This new encyclopedia shifts away from the 'Medical/Pathological Model', and instead has the focus on deaf people as members of a distinct cultural group with a distinct and vibrant community and way of being."

-Gallaudet University Library Deaf Collections and Archives Rare books and periodicals have been digitized.
+Gallaudet University Archives Rare books, periodicals, photographs and documents have been digitized.
 They can be downloaded and read even if you are not a Gallaudet University student.

 The Gallaudet video library has streaming videos of plays, presentations, lectures and more.